 You might be asking, "so was Sumac traded along the silk road?"
 Uh, I don't think so.
 But I needed a name for this jerky, and since I already have a Mediterranean Jerky, I named it Silk Road Beef Jerky.
 See how simple my mind works?
 Ha.

 As I mentioned before, Sumac is the star ingredient for this recipe.
 I bought mine at a spice shop down the road in Boulder.
 You can find some at a local store near you or buy some Sumac on amazon.

 Sumac is a spice from the middle east that has a tangy lemony flavor.
 It's normally found and used ground, not whole.
 It's fantastic!!!
 I also used some tomato powder that you can find at a local spice shop or online, of course...

 After marinating for 12 hours, I strained in a colander and patted dry with paper towels.

 After patting dry with paper towels, sprinkle on extra sesame seeds to enhance the flavor and make it look that much better!
 I put the strips on my Excalibur Dehydrator trays and dried for 4 hours at 165°F.

 This jerky turned out VERY yummy!
 A great flavor comes through that is tangy and tart.
 The sumac really steals the show adding a little lemony flavor.
 This is followed by a hint of cinnamon that rounds out the jerky making it a definite keeper!
 There isn't much of a tomato flavor, so if you like tomato you might need to add a little more.
 VERY GOOD!!!

 For more in depth directions on how to dry your jerky, visit my page Jerky Making Methods or click on the pictures below.

-After the meat has finished marinating, remove from refrigerator and strain excess marinade in a colander and pat dry with paper towels.
-Sprinkle strips with the remianing ½ tsp sesame seeds.
+- After the meat has finished marinating, remove from refrigerator and strain excess marinade in a colander and pat dry with paper towels.
+Sprinkle strips with the remianing ½ teaspoon sesame seeds.